Ingestion explanation

 Clone, search indexing, and graph extraction after you connect a repository.

-Ingestion is the pipeline from “repository URL registered” to “searchable, queryable context for agents”.
+Ingestion is the pipeline from “repository/tool URL registered” to “searchable, queryable context for agents”.
 It spans the backend, worker, and codesearch services in the monorepo.

 High-level stages